 ⅔ C finely chopped Fresh parsley, plus extra for garnish

-Begin boiling very generously salted water in a pot.
+Boil very generously salted water in a medium pot.
 Meanwhile, stir together all sauce ingredients, except parsley, in a large mixing bowl.

-Cook pasta just until very al dente, or slightly chewy.
-About two minutes before pasta is done cooking, ladle ¾ C hot pasta water into a small pitcher or measuring cup.
+Cook pasta just until very al dente, or chewy and under-cooked.
+About two minutes before pasta is done cooking, ladle ¾ cup hot pasta water into a small pitcher or measuring cup.

 Add 2 tablespoons hot pasta water to the sauce and stir to combine.
-Strain pasta and add it into the bowl of sauce.
+Strain pasta andimmediately add it into the bowl of sauce.
 Stir the sauce continuously for two minutes, adding 2 tablespoons at a time of pasta water if the sauce gets too thick or dry.
 Lastly, add parsley and stir once more to combine and check sauce consistency.
-Serve with some medium or finely chopped parsley.
+Serve with chopped parsley.

 Before storing in the refrigerator, add another splash of pasta water to prevent clumping.